Milk-Cool/firmhack/README.md

 ### `loud`
 Determines whether hostapd-mana should advertize the network to all devices rather than just those that are seeking for the network.
 ### `type`
-`normal` for WPA/WPA2-Personal networks and `enterprise` for WPA2-Enterprise networks.
-Set this to `enterprise` if your network requires both a username and a password.
+`normal` for WPA/WPA2-Personal networks and `enterprise` for WPA2-Enterprise networks. ~~Set this to `enterprise` if your network requires both a username and a password.~~ Enterprise networks unsupported for now.
 ### `password`
 The WiFi password for `normal` networks.
 Unused with `enterprise` networks.
 ### `name`